Immortals Fenyx Rising mounts: where to find the best mounts

 - Spring (3 bars)

-- A white pegasos bestowed to Fenyx at the end of the When The Road Gets Rocky/Luck Be A Laurel/The Future Is In Music line of quests (the quests which involve Apollo and Hermes).
+- A white pegasos bestowed to Fenyx at the end of the When The Road Gets Rocky/Luck Be A Laurel/The Future Is In Music line of quests (the first quest appears once you leave Clashing Rocks for the first time, and asks you to “Explore the impact of Typhon’s rage”).

 - Tyrian (3 bars)